 Additionally, Actor Nicholas Gonzalez from ABC’s television series The Good Doctor will serve as the main spokesperson for the campaign.
 “I am honored to be asked to be the spokesperson for the #Masks4Farmworkers campaign,” said Gonzalez.
 “The injustice and danger our migrant farmworker brothers and sisters face on any given day is a travesty.
 In our current fight with COVID-19, they are even more deadly.
 We all must stand for humane conditions and enhanced protections for those that provide us all with an essential, life-saving service.
 I humbly stand alongside Mario de la Torre, The Hispanic Heritage Foundation, National Center For Farmworker Health and the tireless Mónica Ramírez and Justice For Migrant Women.”

-#Masks4Farmworkers will bring critically needed resources to frontline staff, ensuring farmworkers continue to have access to health care services and stay abreast of information resources that can help them navigate this very complex and evolving crisis
+#Masks4Farmworkers is bringing critically needed resources to frontline staff, ensuring farmworkers continue to have access to health care services and stay abreast of information resources that can help them navigate this very complex and evolving crisis.

 Any contribution helps!
 Proceeds raised will go directly to farmworker communities to provide them with basic, yet essential, materials, including masks for the farmworkers as well as the healthcare professionals who serve them, groceries, hygienic supplies, diapers, formula, utilities and rent assistance and medical supplies and to assist with any medical care expenses.
 Checks can be mailed made payable to "Hispanics In Philanthropy" with #Masks4Farmworkers written in the check memo line.
 Please mail checks to Hispanics In Philanthropy at 414 13th Street, Suite 200, Oakland, CA 94612.